zaboliani/zaboliani/README.md

 bin/nvsh
 --------------------------------------------------------------
-‑tart script to create a new GitHub repository and push .
+art script to create a new GitHub repository and push .

 uisites: